 The myth “big boys don’t cry” is alive and well in today’s adult male community.
 We have learned to hold and repress feelings, to not be reflective or introspective, to not appear to be weak and needy.
 In suppressing the feminine, the Patriarchy has denied men the natural human qualities (typically labeled as feminine) that have been identified as weak, soft, undisciplined and disruptive.
 These basic human qualities include nurturing, caring, sympathy, compassion, and humility, to name a few.
 Men have been taught that “indulging” in these qualities will make them soft, weak, susceptible to being controlled or manipulated losers.

-After all of these life-changing experiences I now facilitate the Masculine Path of Power.
+After all of these life-changing experiences I now facilitate In Search of the Sacred Masculine.
 This powerful initiation program offers a place for men to explore the full spectrum of human emotions and own them as strong and powerful, without having to translate that strength and power into competition and dominance.
 We explore qualities such as the desire to create, try new ideas, respond instinctively and intuitively, be courageous and lead others.

-The Masculine Path of Power provides a cauldron in which you can bring all of yourself, knowing that you’ll be honored, respected, and loved by your companions on this journey of self-discovery, self-expression, and growth.
+In Search of the Sacred Masculine provides a cauldron in which you can bring all of yourself, knowing that you’ll be honored, respected, and loved by your companions on this journey of self-discovery, self-expression, and growth.
 You will be challenged by the stories and the archetypes (Warrior, King, Visionary, Manifestor, and Wise Sage) and you will interact with and learn from the archetypes and each other.

 Dare to explore yourself through this process.
-Join us on this adventure called the Masculine Path of Power.
+Join us on this adventure called In Search of the Sacred Masculine.